The-Youssef-Nasr-Company/Youssef-Land/README.md

 Here's a code example from Python:
 ```
 print("Welcome to Youssef Land!
-As you have chosen this Python code example, let us get started!")
+As you have chosen this Python code example, let's get started!")
 ```